-- In FY2009 there were 19 violations of this requirement.
-This has continued to trend upward with only 9 reported in FY2008, 7 reported in FY2007, and 4 reported in FY2006. - Virginia's rate of jail removal violations per 100,000 was 1.09 in FY2009, which is within the allowable limits for compliance.
+- In FY2010 there were 2 violations of this requirement.
+This is significantly lower than the 19 reported for FY2009. - Virginia's rate of jail removal violations per 100,000 was 0.11 in FY2010.
+This is below the allowable federal non-compliance rate limit and therefore, Virginia is in compliance.

-12 Letter from J. Robert Flores, Administrator, OJJDP, August 18, 2008.
+9 Letter from J. Robert Flores, Administrator, OJJDP, August 18, 2008.

-13 The JJDP Act permits extension of this time for juveniles accused of delinquent offenses who are awaiting an initial court appearance in a jail or lockup that is in a rural area or where conditions of safety do not allow for reasonably safe travel (42 U.S.C §5633, sec.223(13B)).
+10 The JJDP Act permits extension of this time for juveniles accused of delinquent offenses who are awaiting an initial court appearance in a jail or lockup that is in a rural area or where conditions of safety do not allow for reasonably safe travel (42 U.S.C §5633, sec.223(13B)).
 Virginia is not approved by OJJDP to use this exception, therefore it cannot be applied to violations.

-14 Code of Virginia, §16.1-249(E).
+11 Code of Virginia, §16.1-249(E).